Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 Kuberenetes

-A replication controller monitors Pod activity and ensures they run the correct number of Pod replicas.
-They are constantly monitoring and dynamically resizing.
-Even within a single container Pod design, it’s recommended to have a replication controller.
+A replication controller monitors Pod activity and ensures the correct number of Pod replicas.
+It constantly monitors and dynamically resizes.
+Even within a single container Pod design, a replication controller is recommended.

-When creating a Pod, the name of the Pod will be applied to the replication controller.
+When creating a Pod, the pod’s name will be applied to the replication controller.
 The following example displays the creation of a container from the docker image.
 We proceed to SSH to the container and view instances with the docker ps command.

 docker

 A container’s filesystem lives as long as the container is active.
 You may want container files to survive a restart or crash.
-For example, if you have MYSQL, you may want these files to be persistent.
+For example, if you have MYSQL, you may wish to these files to be persistent.
 For this purpose, you mount persistent disks to the container.

-Persistent disks exist independently of your instance, and data remains intact regardless of instance state.
-They enable the application to preserve the state during activities such as restarting and shutdown.
+Persistent disks exist independently of your instance, and data remains intact regardless of the instance state.
+They enable the application to preserve the state during restarting and shutting down activities.

 An abstraction layer proves connectivity between application layers to interact with Pods and Containers with use services.
 Services map ports on a node to ports on one or more Pods.
 They provide a load-balancing style function across pods by identifying Pods with labels.

-With a service, you tell the pods to proxy by identifying the Pod with a label key pair.
-It’s conceptually similar to an internal load balancer.
+With a service, you tell the pods to proxy by identifying each Pod with a label key pair.
+This is conceptually similar to an internal load balancer.

 The critical values in the service configuration file are the ports field, selector, and labelThe port field is the port exposed on the cluster node, and the target port is the port exposed on the Pod.
-The selector is the label-value pair to highlight what Pods to target.
+The selector is the label-value pair that highlights which Pods to target.

 All Pods with this label are targeted.
 For example, a service named my app resolves to TCP port 9376 on any Pod with the app=example label.
 The service can be accessed through port 8765 on any of the nodes’ IP addresses.